Japanese Style Broccoli Salad with Egg and Ham

 Broccoli Salad | Delicious Japanese Style with Egg and Ham

 This is a sponsored post.
 Kewpie USA was kind enough to send me a box of mayonnaise and some salad dressings and this was one of the dishes that I’ve prepared with their products.
-If you haven’t heard of Kewpie before, it’s well known for it’s mayonnaise, which is richer and creamier than it’s American counterparts.
+Kewpie — a Japanese condiment brand established in 1925, best known for its egg yolk-enriched mayonnaise — is richer and creamier than its American counterparts.
 They also make great salad dressings, one of my favorites being the sesame one.
 Give them a try if you want to add some Japanese flavor to your food!

-Japanese Style Broccoli Salad with Egg and Ham(ブロッコリーサラダ)
+Japanese Style Broccoli Salad with Egg and Ham(ブロッコリーサラダ — “broccoli salad” in Japanese)

 Finally!!!
 It’s that time of year where Summer is only weeks away and the days are noticeably longer and a bit warmer.
 My favorite season!!
 And what better way to start it than with this Japanese Style Broccoli Salad! (ブロッコリーサラダ)